 We have historically and continue to place strong emphasis on research and development.
 We consider research and development capability as a crucial factor to our success and our ability to develop innovative and competitive products to meet the technological requirements of customers.
-As of December 31, 2022, our research and development team comprised of 126 employees, or approximately 42.4% of our total number of employees.
-Our research and development expenses were US\$5.1 million in 2022.
+As of December 31, 2023, our research and development team comprised of 130 employees, or approximately 42.9% of our total number of employees.
+Our research and development expenses were US\$7.4 million in 2023.

-Our research and development team is overseen by our Chairman, CEO and CFO, Mr. Dong Hu.
+Our research and development team is overseen by our Chairman, CEO and CFO, Mr. Hu.
 Within our research and development team, we have a specialized ASIC chip design team focused on designing ASIC chips for the development of cutting-edge mining machine products and for other blockchain research and development projects that utilize ASIC chips.
 The other members of our research and development team focus on non-ASIC aspects of mining machine products, telecommunications products and new applications for blockchain technology.

 Our organization demonstrates strong research and development capabilities in the Fintech sector, with a focus on cryptocurrency and cross-border payment.
-Our highly skilled R&D team excels in monitoring and assessing user needs, market trends, and industry advancements, guiding the direction of our projects and product roadmaps while identifying growth opportunities and potential challenges in the rapidly evolving Fintech landscape.
-With an unwavering commitment to innovation, we stay ahead of the curve, transforming our technological expertise in payment technology, cryptocurrencies, and regulatory frameworks into competitive products and services.
+Our highly skilled research and development team excels in monitoring and assessing user needs, market trends, and industry advancements, guiding the direction of our projects and product roadmaps while identifying growth opportunities and potential challenges in the rapidly evolving Fintech landscape.
 Furthermore, our expert team of market analysts in the cross-border payment domain employs a comprehensive research approach, merging valuable market intelligence with thorough analysis, ensuring our clients have access to first-rate information and well-informed investment decisions.